SKantonen/PyBLJ/README.md

 # PyBLJ
 PyBLJ (Python Beta for Lennard Jones) is a program designed to parse .FChk files and produce electronic betas, particularly useful for deriving Lennard-Jones parameters in the SDLJ force field paradigm (citation forthcoming!)

+# Generating Test.FChk
+In order to run PyBLJ, a readable Test.FChk output file from Gaussian09 must be present in the working directory.
+Example Gaussian09 input file are included in this Github repository (methanol.com, ethanol.com, etc.)

-# Running PyBLJ
+# Running PyLBJ
-The example methanol input, input.com, can be run using g09 to produce Test.FChk, which is the most important file for PyBLJ to parse.
-Once the calculation is complete, PyBLJ can be run inside the directory with Test.FChk + lebded (included in this repository) to begin producing radial grids to be used with Test.FChk to produce radial densities.
-PyBLJ then uses these to fit betas and ionization energies for each atom-in-molecule.
+Once the Test.FChk file has been produced, PyBLJ can be run.
+PyBLJ requires the included 'lebded' file in the working directory to build the radial grids.